elliotperviz/cmms/md/C01_02/README.md

   run             25000
   ########################
   ```
+  Extract the thermodynamic output from `log.lammps` using your preferred approach (`sed`/`awk`).
+You may want to visualize the trajectory in `vmd`, or plot the variation of thermodynamic variables as a function of time in `gnuplot`.

 **Questions**

 - Is the heating behaviour in NVT the same as in NVE? (compare the gradients in `gnuplot`)